avamsykiran/F-IIHT-Cognizent-DTP_2021-ongoing-ServletJSP_UOB_16301830/README.md

         So we can create our own servlet through a class that extends HttpServlet and overrides the moethods.

-        1. Developer is not creating or manging the Servlet objects.
+        1. Developer is not creating or managing the Servlet objects.
         2. WebServer is the one that manages the life cycle of the servlet
             a. create a servlet object
             b. call init method on that object